elfadili-se/mini-shell/README.md

 The cycle repeats until the user types exit.
 ## Author

-👨‍💻 Developed by **Elfadili**, embedded enginner student passionate about systems programming Linux, and low-level C development.
+👨‍💻 Developed by **Elfadili**, embedded engineer student passionate about systems programming Linux, and low-level C development.